Top Web Design Courses to Improve Your Design Skills

 Udemy: Web Design for Beginners

 The Web Design for Beginners course on Udemy is a great way to dip your toe into the basics of HTML and CSS.
-You don't need any prior web development experience or special software in order to take this class.
+You don't need any prior web development experience or special software to take this class.

 You'll learn how to:

-- Build responsive, functional websites
+• Build responsive, user-friendly, and functional websites

-- Add animations and effects to webpages with CSS
+• Add animations and effects to webpages with CSS

-- Organize webpages and use HTML comments
+• Organize webpages and use HTML comments

-- Make the most of JavaScript without writing code in JavaScript
+• Make the most of JavaScript without writing code in JavaScript

 Length